Clean Up Your Credit Report Yourself!

 The first step is to get your hands on your reports and read them.

-There are 3 main credit reporting bureaus and they are the ones that hold the keys to your creditworthiness:
+There are 3 major credit bureaus, and they are the ones that hold the keys to your creditworthiness and financial health:

 Equifax FREE Credit Report